trinitylake-io/trinitylake/docs/format/storage-transaction.md

 # Storage Transaction and ACID Enforcement

-In this document, we discuss how the TrinityLake integrates with a storage system to deliver transactional features.
+In this document, we discuss how the TrinityLake integrates with any storage system to deliver transactional features.

 ## Storage Requirements

 A storage used in TrinityLake must have the following properties:

+### Basic Operations

+A storage must support the following operations:

+- Read a file to a given location
+- Write a file to a given location
+- Delete a file at a given location
+- Check if a file exists at a given location
+- List files sharing the same prefix

 ### Mutual Exclusion of File Creation